 What you need to do about it: Abstract it, hide it, obscure it.
 They don’t care about the 1,500 intranet applications they don’t use.
 Don’t necessarily keep it under lock and key, particularly if it might be conceivably useful, but prioritize what they do use and what is most useful.
 Make it their digital “room of requirement” – it’ll be there when they need it.

 Cases II and III – The organization’s digital workplace they do use – at work (II) and at home (III)

 What they use, they care about.
 If it doesn’t work, they will find a workaround.
 Case II is the classic use of IT systems for work purposes.
 Case III intersects with the employee’s digital home life.
 This is where it is all going on at the moment.
 The organization is now a guest in their homes.
 Please remember your Ps and Qs and leave your muddy shoes at the door.
 This is often your stuff on their kit.
 BYOD and all its many (sigh) variants; Citrix on home PCs and Macs; Webmail; Good Technology; Trusteer, or at least using their home Internet connection.
-The list goes on.
+Those relying on their own internet to complete their work may want to have an in-depth understanding of their router so they know what to do if something goes wrong or they can’t connect; they can find more here on specific routers.
+Anyway, back to what I was saying… The list goes on.
 Sure Bob, you can do that but you need to install this.

 What you need to do about it:

 For case II: Optimize it.
 Make it as good as you can with the resources and technology that is at your disposal.
 A user-centred design approach will help you make this stuff truly good for employees to use.
 Make sure you provide a secure online platform for them to work with by using services like fineproxy.de.
 This will give them reassurance that their work or personal information will be secure.